Flexiana/framework/doc/modules.md

 #### Interceptor/queue

 The queue is the interceptor executor.
-It contains all the functions what is necessary to the handler to deal with interceptors, interceptor overrides.
+It contains all functions necessary to the handler to deal with interceptors and interceptor overrides.

 #### Interceptor/wrap